mrakgr/Trading-Journal/journal_2025.md

 I only saw the quote and not the trajectory, so maybe it's a short term dip?

 Hopefully not every stock in my portfolio will be a loser.

+3:35pm.
+That video is 3h long so I cannot watch it all on a single sitting.
+Let me play some Limbus Company.

+I feel really bad about seeing the RHM quote.
+I think I am down 10% on it.

+I am envious of Chris, but I don't have any better system than gambling on momentum.
+I'll keep doing it until I find something.